The Magic of Hitting Focus

 When to Use an Internal Focus

 Especially for developing hitters, when the desire is to improve movement mechanics, an internal focus remains a proven and effective method.
-This method can build new motor patterns as well as get rid of old, deeply-ingrained, unwanted habits.
+This method can build new motor patterns and get rid of old, deeply-ingrained, unwanted habits (click for a step-by-step describing how to change a hitting habit).
 Even accomplished athletes (baseball, softball, golf, gymnastics) will sometimes use an internal focus to improve a very targeted segment of a specific skill.

-The Building Rome Series of books, Building the High-Level Swing, Volume 1, 2, and 3 provides a step by step guide, or roadmap, for this type of training.
+The Building Rome Series of books, Building the High-Level Swing provides a step by step guide, or roadmap, for this type of training.

 Shortcomings of Internal Hitting Focus